North American Review: North American Review Press

 The North American Review Press is the publishing arm of the North American Review.
 They have published six books since 2006, when the press was formally established.
 Prior to the creation of the North American Review Press imprint, books were published under the name of the magazine.
 Those books were published during the editorship of Robley Wilson.
 The North American Review has published fifteen books in total from 1975 to 2021.
 Types of books that the NAR Press has released is poetry, short stories, collections from past magazine issues, and crime fiction.

-Awards
+Prizes

+James Hearst Poetry Prize

+Established to honor James Hearst—a celebrated poet and longtime professor at the University of Northern Iowa—the prize recognizes exceptional previously unpublished poetry.
+The prize is valued is $1,000.

+Terry Tempest Williams Creative Nonfiction Prize

+Named after renowned environmental writer and activist Terry Tempest Williams, the prize honors exceptional works of creative nonfiction that demonstrate literary excellence and innovation.
+The prize is valued is $1,000.

+Kurt Vonnegut Speculative Fiction Prize

+Established to honor the legacy of Kurt Vonnegut, the prize celebrates outstanding works of speculative fiction that embody the "wit, irreverence, humanity, and stylistic daring characteristic" of Vonnegut's writing.
+The prize is valued is $1,000.

+Recognition

 In the last twenty years of the old millennium, North American Review won the National Magazine Award for Fiction twice and was a finalist for that award five times; placed stories in the annual O. Henry anthologies four times, in the Pushcart Prize annuals nine times, in Best American Short Stories eight times, in Best American Sports Writing and Best American Travel Writing.
 As for graphics, illustrations from NAR have been chosen for inclusion in the Communication Arts' Annuals, the Society of Publication Designers' Annual, Print's Regional Design Annuals, the Society of Illustrators exhibitions, and have twice won the Eddie and Ozzie Award for best cover among consumer magazines with a circulation of less than 100,000.